Potoonite/juntek-rs485/README.md

 * tag: Name the Entity prefix you would like the MQTT topic to use.
 * totalAh: Assuming you are using the Coulometer to monitor a battery or battery bank, provide the total Ah capacity of the battery for calculating State of Charge (SoC).

+Search for the line `publish.multiple` and customize for your MQTT broker.

+For testing purposes, change the `mode` variable to `"screen"` and it'll print the output to stdout instead of MQTT.

 ### Juntek Message Format
 Formats are described in the manual.
 Here is an example:
 ```